-Each lot must be served with public water provided by a municipal authority.
-For lots not served with public water, the minimum lot area is three acres unless the proposed subdivision is a minor subdivision.
-Each lot must be served by public water and sewer provided by a municipal authority.
-As required by § 160-23B(4).

-- No new lot may be created within any zoning district which exceeds the maximum impervious surface ratio due to existing and/or proposed impervious surface. - Maximum impervious surface ratio for subdivision plan design.
-After issuance of a use and occupancy permit for the dwelling, the property owner is permitted a maximum impervious surface ratio included in Column 8 of this table. - Density is determined by dividing the number of dwelling units by the Base Site Area.
-(See § 160-25B.) - Density is determined by dividing the number of dwelling units by the Net Buildable Site Area.
-(See § 160-25A.) - Environmentally sensitive lands to be preserved may be privately owned and included within individual lots exclusive of the minimum required lot area, but shall be permanently protected via recordation of a conservation easement. - Each lot must be served by public sewer provided by a municipal authority.
+- Each lot must be served with public water provided by a municipal authority.
+For lots not served with public water, the minimum lot area is three acres unless the proposed subdivision is a minor subdivision. - Each lot must be served by public water and sewer provided by a municipal authority. - As required by $\S 160-23B(4)$. - No new lot may be created within any zoning district which exceeds the maximum impervious surface ratio due to existing and/or proposed impervious surface. - Maximum impervious surface ratio for subdivision plan design.
+After issuance of a use and occupancy permit for the dwelling, the property owner is permitted a maximum impervious surface ratio included in Column 8 of this table. - Density is determined by dividing the number of dwelling units by the base site area (refer § 160-25B). - Density is determined by dividing the number of dwelling units by the net buildable site area (refer § 160-25A). - Environmentally sensitive lands to be preserved may be privately owned and included within individual lots exclusive of the minimum required lot area, but shall be permanently protected via recordation of a conservation easement. - 9 Each lot must be served by public sewer provided by a municipal authority.